tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 * **tcp-timestamp:** Unit test on the timestamp option
 * **tcp-wscaling:** Unit test on the window scaling option
 * **tcp-zero-window-test:** Unit test persist behavior for zero window conditions
+* **tcp-close-test:** Unit test on the socket closing: both receiver and sender have to close their socket when all bytes are transferred

 Several tests have dependencies outside of the ``internet`` module, so they are located in a system test directory called ``src/test/ns3tcp``.
 Three